jschwarzwalder/aws-sdk-php/docs/guide/configuration.rst

         'debug'   => true
     ]);

-    // Perform an operation to see the debug output.
+    // Perform an operation to see the debug output
     $s3->listBuckets();

-Alternatively, you can provide an associative array with the following keys:
+Alternatively, you can provide an associative array with the following keys.

 logfn (callable)
     Function that is invoked with log messages.
-By default, PHP's ``echo`` function will be utilized.
+By default, PHP's ``echo`` function is used.

 stream_size (int)
-    When the size of a stream is greater than this number, the stream data will not be logged.
+    When the size of a stream is greater than this number, the stream data is not logged.
 Set to ``0`` to not log any stream data.

 scrub_auth (bool)
-    Set to ``false`` to disable the scrubbing of auth data from the logged messages (meaning your AWS Access Key ID and signature will be passed through to the ``logfn``).
+    Set to ``false`` to disable the scrubbing of auth data from the logged messages (meaning your AWS access key ID and signature will be passed through to the ``logfn``).

 http (bool)
-    Set to ``false`` to disable the "debug" feature of lower level HTTP handlers (e.g., verbose curl output).
+    Set to ``false`` to disable the "debug" feature of lower-level HTTP handlers (e.g., verbose cURL output).

 auth_headers (array)
-    Set to a key-value mapping of headers you would like to replace mapped to the value you would like to replace them with.
+    Set to a key-value mapping of headers you want to replace mapped to the value you want to replace them with.
 These values are not used unless ``scrub_auth`` is set to ``true``.

 auth_strings (array)
-    Set to a key-value mapping of regular expressions to mapped to their replacements.
-These values will be used by the authentication data scrubber if ``scrub_auth`` is set to ``true``.
+    Set to a key-value mapping of regular expressions to map to their replacements.
+These values are used by the authentication data scrubber if ``scrub_auth`` is set to ``true``.

 .. code-block:: php